-The world has changed drastically in the past five years and climate is at the top of the international agenda today, including in the shipping industry.
-This is in part due to programs like WPCAP which have an important role to play.
+"The world has changed drastically in the past five years and climate is at the top of the international agenda today, including in the shipping industry", said Allard Castelein, CEO of the Port of Rotterdam.
+"This is in part due to programs like WPCAP, and we still have an important role to play.
+The industry still needs leadership by ports and we need to prove now that we are part of the solution and can create momentum for real change."

 Faster adoption of shore power